|

 London

-is entirely made of stone, from the rubble stone walls and chimney
+the rubble stone walls and chimney

 to the beautiful cut stone shingles on the steep gabled